natsuko-team/docs/guides/getting-started.md

 strikes.banthreshold <number>: Set the strikes threshold required to ban.
 Default: 3 strikes.bantime <time>: Set the time for strike-autoban expiry.
 Ex: 10m.
 Default: -1m
                         Available time units: (m)inutes, (h)ours, (d)ays, (w)eeks,
+automod.antispam <on|off>: Set the status of anti-spam.
+Default: off. automod.antispam.mpslimit <number>: Set the number of messages-per-second to trigger antispam on.
+Default: 3. automod.antispam.threshold <number>: Set the threshold of messages-per-second limit hits to act upon.
+Default: 3.
 ```

 Configuration is optional, However, Features will be unavailable if not configured.